Damian Lewis

-Damian Watcyn Lewis (born 11 February 1971) is a British actor.
+Damian Watcyn Lewis (born 11 February 1971) is an English actor and musician.
 He rose to prominence portraying U.S. Army Major Richard Winters in the HBO miniseries Band of Brothers.
 Lewis won a Primetime Emmy Award and a Golden Globe Award for his portrayal of U.S. Marine Sergeant Nicholas Brody in the Showtime series Homeland, and received nominations for his performance as Henry VIII of England in Wolf Hall.
 He portrayed Bobby Axelrod in the Showtime series Billions in six out of seven seasons, and appeared in Once Upon a Time in Hollywood (2019) as actor Steve McQueen.